SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Analysis summary for GitHub Pull Requests**
 * Pull Request analysis can be shown under the Conversation tab in GitHub.
 You can enable or disable it at **Project Settings > General Settings > Pull Request Decoration**.
 * If you already have Pull Request analysis under the GitHub Checks tab, you'll need to update your GitHub App to give Pull Requests read & write access.
-For more information see [Decorating Pull Requests](/analysis/pr-decoration/). ([MMF-1892](https://jira.sonarsource.com/browse/MMF-1892)).
+For more information see [Pull Requests](/analysis/pull-request/). ([MMF-1892](https://jira.sonarsource.com/browse/MMF-1892)).

 **Applications on the Projects page**
 [Applications](/user-guide/applications/) are now found on the Projects page.
 You can filter, favorite, and tag applications like you can with projects. ([MMF-1382](https://jira.sonarsource.com/browse/MMF-1382)).